Intro | What is Sauerkraut? | History | Benefits | Learn How to Make | Precautions | Shop

 Today, it is popular all across Europe, as well as in Asian cuisine with the popular Korean version known as "kimchi."

 There is nothing quite like learning how to make sauerkraut from scratch with the vegetables, spices and seasonings you select for your own unique tastes and health goals.
-Homemade raw cultured vegetables are very affordable to make with minimal kitchen tools.
+And better yet, homemade raw cultured vegetables are very affordable to make with minimal kitchen tools and experience.

 At first, the idea of making it homemade might seem a bit intimidating,